 This year, office workers that were used to the typical commute to and from the office had to quickly adapt to a temporary remote working situation.
 So, many home offices were improvised with dining tables, laptops, uncomfortable chairs, or kitchen counters.
 As the temporary working situation became more permanent, Watkins Family Chiropractic saw a surge of patients scheduling appointments for acute headaches, upper back and neck pain, or lower back symptoms.

 Chronic back pain can take a major toll on your life.
 In the U.S., back pain is a leading cause of disability.
 Without proper care, approximately 20% of people with acute low-back pain will have persistent symptoms within a year.
-Dr. Josh Watkins, Dr. Aaron Pfaff, and Dr. Amber Trice have worked hard to educate patients on proper desk posture, but here are some things to practice at home to avoid painful work days:
+Dr. Josh Watkins and Dr. Aaron Pfaff have worked hard to educate patients on proper desk posture, but here are some things to practice at home to avoid painful work days:

 1. Take a stand against sitting